Shippable/admiral/releaseNotes/master.md

   - **Editing params from SPOG**: Editing a params resource directly from SPOG will now correctly save.
   - **Fixes reinitialize button for manually initialized nodes**: Clicking reinitialize on view node pool page for manually initialized nodes will now show a button to download the init script.
   - **Fixes gitRepo webhook not setup error in assembly lines**: When the webhook creation fails, rSync job logs will show the error cleanly.
-  - **Fixes email service crashing**: On upgrading shippable version from v6.4.2 or less, queued emails will get successfully processed.
 ## Shippable Server

   - Features